 Green tea contains substances called polyphenols, which scientists think contribute to its anticancer activity.
 Laboratory studies of one polyphenol, catechin epigallocatechin-3-gallate (EGCG), show that it may interfere with several processes involved in cell replication, causing tumor cell death.
 It also might slow the formation of blood vessels around tumors.
 Epigallocatechin (ECG), another polyphenol, stops leukemic cells from multiplying in laboratory studies.
-As a proven antioxidant, green tea may repair cell damage, but whether it can prevent cancer is uncertain.
+As an antioxidant, green tea may repair cell damage, but whether it can prevent cancer is uncertain.
 It is also unknown how it might help protect the heart, but it reduces LDL (“bad”) cholesterol and increases HDL (“good”) cholesterol.
 Tannins present in green tea generally have antibacterial properties.

 Animal studies indicate that oral consumption of green tea extract during fasting can increase the risk of toxicity.
 It may also interact with various drugs.
 Human studies are needed.

 - As an antioxidant

 - To prevent and treat cancer

 Although laboratory studies show an anti-cancer effect, a few clinical trials and population surveys show mixed results.
 A number of studies in China have suggested that high intake may protect against cancers of the colon and stomach.

 - To lower cholesterol and prevent heart disease

 One clinical trial showed that a theaflavin-enriched green tea extract can be used with other dietary approaches to lower certain type of cholesterol.
 A few studies suggest possible benefits with drinking green tea on some risk factors for heart disease, but additional studies are needed.

 - To improve mental functioning; for clear thinking